 The honeymoon capital of the world, Niagara Falls is also one of the most LGBTQ-supportive areas in New York State.
 Same-sex couples will find an enthusiastic welcome here, a thriving cultural scene, vibrant nightlife, and romance to spare.
 In Buffalo, in fact, you'll find plenty of ideas for your ceremony or honeymoon, online and in town, including Gay Stay & Play packages.

 The vineyards of our Finger Lakes region offer beauty, romance, and enough vintage tastings to warm up any honeymoon.
 LGBTQ-friendly Ithaca makes for a cozy honeymoon, with great nature, restaurants, and shopping to keep you amused but not so distracted as to keep you from each other.

 The Catskills are a newer hot spot for romantic same-sex weekend trips, with several charming gay- and lesbian-owned bed and breakfast inns.
-A little further north, Saratoga Springs is a downtown jewel for strolls in Congress Park, quaint shops and a memorable stay at the Gideon Putnam Inn and its famous Roosevelt Spa with naturally evanescent waters, or perhaps the town's most famous mansion, the Batcheller Mansion Inn, a hand-tooled Victorian head turner.
+A little further north, Saratoga Springs is a downtown jewel for strolls in Congress Park, quaint shops, and a memorable stay at the Gideon Putnam Inn and its famous Roosevelt Spa with naturally effervescent waters, or perhaps the town's most famous mansion, the Batcheller Mansion Inn, a hand-tooled Victorian head turner.